Chemistry PhD & Bachelors Degree in Nanomaterials.

 Additively manufactured parts, especially metal ones, generally need a few extra post-processing steps after they come out of the printer.
 Excess metal powder has to be carefully removed from the part, and the part has to be heated to a high temperature up to remove the stresses that build up in the part due to the laser selectively melting and the ensuing rapid cooling of those areas.
 The whole processes of building up a solid metal object from small powder particles like this using a laser is very unnatural, and we don't yet fully understand all the nuances involved in how the metal crystal structure is formed, and how we can control the propeties of the final part.
 If we can understand this, it opens up a huge amount of opportunities and applications!

 The image below is taken with a Scanning Electron Microscope, a powerful instrument which takes pictures with electrons rather than photons (light).
 This means it can zoom in to thousands of times magnification and really let us see the finer detail of the structure of the part.
-SEM Image of a Metal 3D Printed Cube

 As you can see, the surface of the metal cube is quite rough, and a lot of the metal powder hasn't fully melted together, this surface roughness is a problem and something we're looking to solve without having to using traditional subtractive machining.